Positivity in Amplitudes and Quantum Entanglement: Amplitudes' Positivity and Entanglement

-Thus, we have shown that positivity of the linear entropy and positivity of the amplitudes are {\it equivalent}, as advertised in Eq.~\eqref{eq:goal}.
+Thus, we have shown that positivity of ${\cal E}$---which in a unitary theory corresponds to the linear entropy---and positivity of the amplitudes are {\it equivalent}, as advertised in Eq.~\eqref{eq:goal}.
 Both are manifestations of unitarity, but in a priori very different contexts, namely dispersion relations and consistency of quantum information.
 From this perspective, all positivity bounds on EFTs---including their many consequences including applications to quantum gravity, the EFT-hedron~\cite{Arkani-Hamed:2020blm}, etc.---are all quantum information theoretic statements, demanding consistency of the entanglement produced among the decay products.